 …In care and justice institutions (e.g. orphanages children’s homes and detention facilities) physical and psychological violence under the guise of discipline, neglect, child-to-child violence, sexual abuse, and violence.

 …Children who are victims of violence often remain silent out of fear, shame, or stigma.
 Many accept it as part of life.
-While some violence is perpetrated by strangers, most are carried out by people children know and trust.
+While some violence is perpetrated by strangers, most is carried out by people children know and trust.
 These may include parents, step-parents, relatives, caregivers, boyfriends and girlfriends schoolmates, teachers, religious leaders, and employers.

 … Children have a tender and frail body frame.
 Hence, they should be protected from every harmful task that has the ability to disable, deforming, or causing serious injuries to them.
 Giving a child a task or punishment injurious to his/her health is called child abuse.
 There are some tasks that are tagged child abuse and underage by law, e.g street hawking.